missdeer/rbttt/README.md

 - block followers who have 0 tweet posted
 - clear block list
 - update profile background image which is joined by friends' profile images
+- action by command line arguments

 TODO:
 ----

-- action by command line arguments
+- more useful features